lingeshwaran205/DELAY-LINE-OSCILLATOR/schematic/DESCRIPTION.md

 Application Relevance

-This schematic-level implementation is applicable to:
+1.This schematic-level implementation is applicable to:

-On-chip clock generation
+2.On-chip clock generation

-Delay and timing characterization
+3.Delay and timing characterization

-Process, Voltage, and Temperature (PVT) monitoring
+4.Process, Voltage, and Temperature (PVT) monitoring

-PLL calibration and test circuits
+5.PLL calibration and test circuits

 The design provides a practical reference for understanding frequency control and variation in CMOS-based timing circuits.